xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

   return data

 {% endhighlight %}
-Basically in sync execution multisync with remove Future, and await from the code definition and will leave them in case of async execution
+Basically in sync execution multisync will remove Future, and await from the code definition and will leave them in case of async execution

 ### The tooling